isl-org/Open3D/docs/compilation.rst

 Dependencies
 ============

-Open3D dependencies are included in ``src/External`` folder.
-The user has the option to force building the dependencies from source or to let CMake search for installed packages.
-If a build option is turned OFF and CMake can't find its corresponding package the configuration step will fail.

-Example error message:

-| ``CMake Error at External/CMakeLists.txt:32 (message):``
-| ``EIGEN3 dependency not met.``
+For each dependent library, there is a corresponding CMake build option ``BUILD_<LIBRARY_NAME>``.
+If the option is ``ON``, the dependent library is forced to be compiled from the source code included in ``src/External`` folder.
+If it is ``OFF``, CMake will try to find system installed libraries and use it.
+If CMake fails to find the dependent library, it falls back to compiling the library from source code.

+.. tip:: On Ubuntu and OSX it is recommended to link Open3D to system installed libraries.
+The dependencies can be installed via scripts ``util/scripts/install-deps-ubuntu.sh`` and ``util/scripts/install-deps-osx.sh``.
+On Windows it is recommended to compile everything from source since Windows lacks a package management software.

-The following is an example of how to force building from source a number of dependencies:
+The following is an example of forcing building dependencies from source code:

 .. code-block:: bash